 Self-cleaning nozzles are the next factor to consider.
 Having the ability to clean the nozzle before using it is a nice feature and feels more sanitary overall.
-Since some splashing occurs inside the toilet bowl when using it, being able to quickly rinse the nozzle is a definite positive.
+Since some splashing occurs inside the toilet bowl when using it, the ability to quickly rinse the nozzle is a definite positive.

 Next comes the question of attachment, full seat, or entire fixture.
 Most attachment bidets are mechanical.
 If you don’t want an attachment hanging off the side of your toilet, a seat is the way to go.
-Seats are more expensive than attachments, but some of them offer additional features such as heated seats and slow-close lids.
-When it comes to a whole fixture, though way more expensive than an attachment or seat, the features are unparalleled.
-Most of them have heater water and seat with adjustable levels for each, adjustable water pressure, slow-close lid, electronic controls in the form a remote or attached side panel, a nozzle (or multiple nozzles) that has adjustable positions, and more.
+Seats are more expensive than attachments, but some offer additional features such as heated seats and slow-close lids.
+Though way more expensive than an attachment or seat, the features are unparalleled when it comes to a whole fixture.
+Most of them have heater water and seat with adjustable levels for each, adjustable water pressure, slow-close lid, electronic controls in the form of a remote or attached side panel, a nozzle (or multiple nozzles) that has adjustable positions, and more.

 Finally, installation.
 You’ll want to go with a toilet seat attachment like Tushy if you want to install it yourself.
 Anything more complicated and you may need to call the contractors in.
 Even if you’re going to install the bidet yourself, if you have to plug it in for features like warm water and heated seats, you may find you’ll want to hire an electrician to add an outlet close to the toilet, which isn’t a standard location in most U.S. homes.
 Otherwise you may find you need to run an extension cord up and over your mirror to plug in the bidet near the double outlet usually placed near the light switch.